Indus Valley Civilisation: Post-Harappan

 In the aftermath of the Indus civilisation's localisation, regional cultures emerged, to varying degrees showing the influence of the Indus civilisation.
 In the formerly great city of Harappa, burials have been found that correspond to a regional culture called the Cemetery H culture.
 At the same time, the Ochre Coloured Pottery culture expanded from Rajasthan into the Gangetic Plain.
 The Cemetery H culture has the earliest evidence for cremation; a practice dominant in Hinduism today.

 The inhabitants of the Indus Valley Civilisation migrated from the river valleys of Indus and Ghaggar-Hakra, towards the Himalayan foothills of the Ganga-Yamuna basin.

+Genetics

+In 2019, a study was published by Shinde et al. on a reconstructed genome obtained from a female skeleton found in an IVC-related cemetery in Rakhigarhi, Haryana, India, dating to around 2,800–2,300 BCE.
+The analysis suggested that the majority of the genome was closely related to Mesolithic Iranian hunter-gatherers.
+The remaining portion of the genome was from an indigenous East Eurasian source, termed Ancient Ancestral South Indian (AASI), thought to represent indigenous South Asian hunter-gatherer ancestry.
+The genome completely lacked the Western Steppe Herder-related ancestry that is found in modern (particularly in northern) South Asians, or any Anatolian Neolithic farmer ancestry.
+The ancestry of the IVC-related individual is similar to the majority of the ancestry of modern South Asians.